Qarj/test-results-dashboard/README.md

 mod_wsgi-express module-config
 ```

-then copy the output to httpd.conf after the #LoadModule section
+then copy the output to httpd.conf after the final `#LoadModule` statement

 Now save & close the file.